saikyun/vajer/thought - more lispy questionmark.md

 ---

 Now I get an error which seems to be caused by putting stack-allocated variables into my VajerEnv.
 WIP in `add_type`, see the TODO there.

+Fixed it!
+I just shouldn't free `env->forms_to_compile`.
+8) Apparently things are stored there, not just references to things.

+This should obviously be fixed better later, by putting all ast in a good place (like VajerEnv.values).

+Now all tests work except for `lisp/sdl-test-structs.lisp`.
+It seems to not figure out types for `in` calls sometimes.
+Not sure why.
+Possibly related to the use of structs, but unclear.

+Okay, so, I have this weird bug in `lisp/sdl-test-structs.lisp`, but it's such a big file so it's annoying to look at.
+I'm gonna try to provoke the type checker a bit by making `eval` not run `vajer_ast` (etc) on all forms at once, but instead run it one form at a time.